Wall: Curtain wall

 In architecture and civil engineering, curtain wall refers to a building facade that is not load-bearing but provides decoration, finish, front, face, or historical preservation.

 Precast wall

 Precast walls are walls which have been manufactured in a factory and then shipped to where it is needed, ready to install.
-It is faster to install compared to brick and other walls and may have a lower cost compared to other types of wall.
-Precast walls are cost effective compare to Brick Wall compound wall.
+Compared to walls made of other materials, such as brick, it is faster to install and may have a lower cost.

 Mullion wall

 Mullion walls are a structural system that carries the load of the floor slab on prefabricated panels around the perimeter.

 Partition wall

 A partition wall is a usually thin wall that is used to separate or divide a room, primarily a pre-existing one.
-Partition walls are usually not load-bearing, and can be constructed out of many materials, including steel panels, bricks, cloth, plastic, plasterboard, wood, blocks of clay, terracotta, concrete, and glass.
+Partition walls are usually not load-bearing, and can be constructed out of many materials, including steel panels, bricks, cloth, plastic, plasterboard, wood, blocks of clay, terracotta, concrete, and glass (such as sheet glass).

-Some partition walls are made of sheet glass.
 Glass partition walls are a series of individual toughened glass panels mounted in wood or metal framing.
 They may be suspended from or slide along a robust aluminium ceiling track.
 The system does not require the use of a floor guide, which allows easy operation and an uninterrupted threshold.